jag1g13/pycgtool/README.md

 PyCGTOOL makes it easy to test multiple variations in mapping and bond topology by making simple changes to the config files.

-This version has several advantages over the original C++ implementation CGTOOL:
-* PyCGTOOL is able to run anywhere the necessary library dependencies are available (all available from pip)
-* Does not require that residues are present in contiguous sorted blocks
-* May map multiple residues with a single pass
-* Support for polymers such as DNA or proteins making use of GROMACS' pdb2gmx
-* Much more automated testing ensures that regressions will be identified quickly

 If you find this useful, please cite as:
 ```
 Graham, J. (2017).
 PyCGTOOL, https://doi.org/10.5281/zenodo.598143